jacobsanosh/cracking/README.md

 MAP
-    in this it will store data in the form of key value pair it does not allow duplication of elements
+    in this it will store data in the form of key value pair it does not allow duplication of elements.